 The medical system is a social provision, which means that everyone has health care insurance and access to care.
 The state also provides regular check-ups for children.
-The basic system starts with insurance (or ‘verzekering’ in Dutch) often provided through an employer.
+The basic system starts with health insurance (or ‘zorgverzekering’ in Dutch) often provided through an employer.
+More information about health insurance is found on this webpage of EURAXESS Netherlands.
 Read up on how the following topics are relevant for medical care.

 Once insured, it is important to register at a ‘huisarts’ (physician, medical doctor or GP).
-You can find your closest doctor through this independent website.
+You can find your closest doctor through this independent website which helps choosing your 'huisarts'.
 Your ‘huisarts’ is your first point of contact for any illness except for emergencies.
 He or she will direct you to specialists when needed.
 Seeing a specialist requires a referral (‘verwijsbrief’) if you want the insurance to cover the specialist’s fees.

 You can obtain prescribed drugs at your local pharmacy (‘apotheek’), which you can locate through this website.
 You do need a prescription (‘recept’) from your doctor beforehand.
 A ‘drogist’ is a shop that solely sells over-the-counter medicines, as well as day-to-day personal hygiene items.